-The New Science of the Truly Unstoppable, Impossible-to-Resist Summer Jam
+Here's How Luis Fonsi & Daddy Yankee Made an Unstoppable Hit

 Star power lit the fire but streaming helped stoke the flames, says Matt Medved, a Billboard director.
 "Streaming was the difference maker in 'Despacito' becoming historic, rather than just another song of the summer," he argues.
 The number of streaming-music subscribers has nearly doubled in the last year.
 In Latin American countries alone, subscribers increased over 50%; overall streams are up over 30% globally.
 The audience for music available digitally is bigger than ever and, consequently, plays a more significant role in the charting calculus.

-Then there's the fact that this song--with its nimble opening riff, sensual lyricism and reggaeton beat--is just the latest in a string of Latin- and Caribbean-influenced hits, all of which conditioned listeners to look for genres farther afield from mainstream rock and pop.
+Then there's the fact that this song — with its nimble opening riff, sensual lyricism and reggaeton beat — is just the latest in a string of Latin- and Caribbean-influenced hits, all of which conditioned listeners to look for genres farther afield from mainstream rock and pop.
 "We figured out that this fusion between Latin pop and Latin urban music with a little bit of a tropical feel was where the song needed to be," Fonsi says.
 He credits a legion of crossover artists like Enrique Iglesias and Shakira for helping pave the way for his success this year.
 Which is all to say "Despacito" hints at what's to come: a generation of music that's diverse in heritage and global in reach.